TidierOrg/Tidier.jl/README.md

 To support R-style programming, Tidier.jl is implemented using macros.

-Tidier.jl currently supports the following macros:
+Tidier.jl currently supports the following macros and functions:

 - `@select()`
 - `@transmute()` (which is just an alias for `@select()` because they